mirulnasir/powerfilter/README.md

 ### Usage of AI

 Feel free to use any AI tools to help you with the assignment.
 However, you will be expected to explain your solution during the followup interview.

+## Submission

+1. Document your overall implementation, roadblocks, assumptions, issues and incomplete tasks if any in the submission.md file.
+2. Deployment to a hosted service provider is optional but greatly appreciated.

 ## FAQ